 The medieval city in all its multitude of forms and guises has been a staple in contemporary myths, storytelling, and fairy tales, and has profoundly influenced fantasy RPGs.
-The instantly recognizable civic styles of Tolkien, the Forgotten Realms, and even the Witcher draw their inspirations from such places as San Gimignano, Prague, and Carcassone.
+The instantly recognizable civic styles of Tolkien, the Forgotten Realms, and even the Witcher do after all draw their inspirations from places like as San Gimignano, Prague, and Carcassone.

 To actually design intriguing imaginary medieval-esque settlements for your fantasy setting or campaign, that is to craft cities, towns, and villages that feel believable and are thus immersive, you will need some basic knowledge regarding life during the Middle Ages.
-You’ll need to realize that research and physical relics are readily available for your perusal and that re-interpreting the urban history of the period between the 8th and 15th century for your world should not rely on tired clichés and two dimensional towns sporting a graveyard, a blacksmith, and a tavern.
+You’ll need to realize that research and physical relics are readily available for your perusal.
+Re-interpreting the urban history of the period between the 8th and 15th century for your world should not rely on tired clichés and two dimensional towns obliged to sport a graveyard, a blacksmith, and a tavern.

-Studying the history of medieval urbanism is, after all, a wondrous source of inspiration and can influence not only the physical form of cities but also the often exotic life of the NPCs inhabiting them.
+Besides, studying the history of medieval urbanism is a wondrous source of inspiration and can influence not only the physical form of cities, but also the often exotic life of the NPCs inhabiting them.
 Here’s a recently revealed example: people in medieval Yorkshire were so scared of their dead they chopped and burned their skeletons to ensure they stayed in their graves.

 An immensely varied system of urban environments and types of settlements arose while new regions such as Germany and Russia began their urbanization.
 Among the ten largest city populations of Europe around 1000, one would find Constantinople’s 500,000 inhabitants, Cordoba’s 450,000, and Rome’s 35,000.
 Four hundred years later cities with roughly 100,000 citizens were much more common and included Paris, Milan, and Prague.
 Furthermore, by the 12th century thousands of towns had been created as the complexity of medieval society kept rising.